 Buying or Selling a Business in New York can be a complex, frustrating experience.
 The Wright Law Firm has represented many entrepreneurs purchasing or selling a business.
 Whether deep into negotiations or casually browsing websites listing businesses for sale, it is never too early to consult a lawyer.
 We are well-versed in the complexities of a business sales contract, whether it be an asset sale or a stock sale.

 Many prospective buyers negotiate through a broker before retaining an attorney.
-This frequently results in the buyer waiving due diligence and important opportunities to “kick the tires” of the seller.
-Our business lawyers strike a balance between conducting extensive due diligence on one hand and avoiding “over-lawyering” and delays on the other.
+This frequently results in the buyer waiving due diligence and essential opportunities to “kick the tires” of the seller.
+Our business lawyers strike a balance between conducting extensive due diligence on the one hand and avoiding “over-lawyering” and delays on the other.

 Business Purchase Considerations